What is Pattern Matching?

 }

-- value: The value being matched.
+- value: The value we are checking.

 - action: The code executed if the pattern matches.